 Because this isn’t just about a toxic culture surrounding illness and the law.
 I wish it was.
 However, there are some harsh realities about the practice of law that folks don’t grasp that well, especially when they’re first thinking of practicing.

 We are not a profession that has the luxury of saying “I’ll do it tomorrow.”
-For a lot of lawyers out there, especially the small guys like me, 90% of our work is the legal representation of people who are facing huge fucking problems.
-That means our clients, while sympathetic to our injuries and illnesses, still want us working on their shit because to them it’s the biggest damn thing in the world.
-And lawyers take that shit seriously, because we know our first obligation is to the client, not to ourselves or to our health, or to alleviating the discomfort.
+For a lot of lawyers out there, especially the small guys like me, 90% of our work is the legal representation of people who are facing huge problems.
+That means our clients, while sympathetic to our injuries and illnesses, still want us working on their case because to them it’s the biggest thing in the world.
+And lawyers take that seriously because we know our first obligation is to the client, not to ourselves or to our health, or to alleviating the discomfort.

 I guess the solutions are simple enough though, but they’re all lawyer side solutions: